hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

 I've asked around a bit and, while a lot of people can articulate this thing, and that it exists, and that it's important, I don't think we really have a name for it.
 I'm not sure abstraction is the right name for it, honestly, because it's already quite the overloaded word.
-This is really about the process through which a collective group of people figure out a concept and then figure out how to conceptualize and chunk that concept together into more tangible and malleable shapes so that we can build bigger ideas on top of it.
+This is really about the process through which a collective group of people figure out a concept and then figure out how to conceptualise and chunk that concept together into more tangible and malleable shapes so that we can build bigger ideas on top of it.

 That said, you might be thinking "what's the point in all this definition nonsense?"
 The point of doing this definition work in the first place is to give people a [shared language](/blog/engineering-language) to work from, so they can build that understanding and actually ship innovation rather than functionality.